typesense/typesense-website/docs-site/content/0.25.0/api/README.md

 ### New Features

-- **Semantic Search:** Search for conceptually related terms in your dataset, even if the exact keyword does not exist.
+- **Semantic Search:** Search for conceptually related terms in your dataset, even if the exact keyword does not exist in your dataset.
   - [Demo](https://hn-comments-search.typesense.org) | [Docs](https://typesense.org/docs/0.25.0/api/vector-search.html#semantic-search)
 - **Hybrid search:** Combine both keyword and semantic / vector search results in a single query using rank fusion
   - [Demo](https://hn-comments-search.typesense.org) | [Docs](https://typesense.org/docs/0.25.0/api/vector-search.html#hybrid-search)